DoganM95/Npm-Package-Template/README.md

 //npm.pkg.github.com/:_authToken=ghp_...
 ```

-The `authToken` needs to be created on github and needs the rights to read packages to work, npm packages will install perfectly afterwards, like:
+Update `YourUserName` to yours. `authToken` needs to be created on github and needs the rights to read packages to work, npm packages will install perfectly afterwards, like:

 ```
 npm install @doganm95/npm-package-template